MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab06_Tools.md

 1. Select **Office 365** for Deployment Type.
 1. Check **Display list of available organizations**.
 1. Check **Show Advanced**.
-1. Enter you tenant credentials.
+1. Enter your tenant credentials.
 1. Select **Login**.
 1. Select your **Production** environment and click **Login**.
 1. Select the ellipses (...) next to **Zip File**.